sharma-dikshit/calculator-behaviour/power-on-off.md

 ## Scenario : Power on the calculator

-- Given : The calculator is off
+- Given : The calculator is off.
-- When : We press the "on/off" button
+- When : We press the "on/off" button.
 - Then : The screen sets to "zero".

 ## Scenario : Power off the calculator